YashKalia/GoGreenServer/README.md

 Strength: Flexible and able to adapt, so that others can do better.
 I'm also good at picking up new knowledge and learning how to use things.
 Weaknesses: I get overwhelmed when there is a lot of work, and work better under stress and leave things until later.
 This isn't very helpful in a team environment.

 Goal: I would like to work on my weakness, which I believe I would do by working with a plan, since our group would have one.
 This would let my tasks have multiple deadlines, letting me break up the work and not leave it until the end.
+I would benefit from more experience of working in a team.